Stabilization of Bounded Cohomology for Classical Groups: Acyclicity of the Stiefel complex

 \subsection{Heuristic for $h^l$}

-Recall that each of the spaces $\BX_k$ comes equipped with a canonical $G$-invariant measure class.
+Recall that each of the spaces $\BX_k$ comes equipped with a canonical $G$-invariant measure class and that $\BX_0 = \mathcal P$, the space of isotropic points.
 If we choose a $G$-quasi-invariant probability measure $\mu_0 \in \Prob(\BX_0)$ representing the invariant measure class on $\BX_0$, then $h^{-1}$ can be chosen as integration with respect to $\mu_0$.
 Based on this, we would like to construct inductively the maps $h^l$ for higher $l$.
-If $h^0$ is assumed to satisfy the homotopy identity for $l=0$, then It is tempting to re-write the integrand as $\dd^0\!\varphi(t,p_0)$, which suggests the next formula for $h^0$:
+If $h^0$ is assumed to satisfy the homotopy identity for $l=0$, then It is tempting to re-write the integrand as $\dd^0\!\varphi(t,p_0)$, which suggests formula

 However, this re-writing is illegal since $f$ is only defined up to almost everywhere equivalence on $\mathcal P^2$, hence cannot be integrated against the singular measure $\mu_0 \otimes \mathrm{Dirac}_{p_0}$.
 The idea behind our solution is to rewrite